mramshaw/ML_with_Missing_Data/README.md

 ## Data

-we will use the [Pima Indians Diabetes dataset](http://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes).
+We will use the [Pima Indians Diabetes dataset](http://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes).

-However, as it is no longer available, we will use the author's [version](http://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv).
+However, as it no longer seems to be available, we will use the author's [version](http://raw.githubusercontent.com/jbrownlee/Datasets/master/pima-indians-diabetes.data.csv).

 This data is known to have missing values.
 It consists of: